BlackPaladin2022/Translation-Patches/(NES) Hell's Bells v1.0/mashou-readme.txt

 This game was released released in the United States under the name, "Deadly Towers".
 This patch was made almost entirely out of boredom and curiosity.

+Note:  Unless I say otherwise, I do not want this patch to be posted on RHDN without my expressed permission.

 This patch come in four flavors.

 Hell's Bells (English).ips